beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 	var button = new Button();
 	/* We can only access 'button.color' */

-	/* Ther [Friend] attribute allows us to access members which are normally hidden */ int32 id = button.[Friend]id;
+	/* The [Friend] attribute allows us to access members which are normally hidden */ int32 id = button.[Friend]id;
 	/* Note that the 'friend' relationship is inverted from C++ here - the user is promising to be friendly rather than the defining types declaring its friends */